Trump warns Afghanistan of ‘bad things’ if it does not return Bagram base

 “Afghanistan and the United States need to engage with one another … without the United States maintaining any military presence in any part of Afghanistan,” Zakir Jalal, a Ministry of Foreign Affairs official, said on X on Friday.

-“Kabul is ready to pursue political and economic ties with Washington based on “mutual respect and shared interests”, he added.
+“Kabul is ready to pursue political and economic ties with Washington based on ‘mutual respect and shared interests’,” he added.

 Trump has repeatedly criticised the loss of the base since returning to power, linking it to his attacks on his predecessor Joe Biden’s handling of the US pullout from Afghanistan.